Finance and Accounting Degrees Offered at Baker College

-Baker College is also featured in our ranking Top 25 Most Affordable Online Bachelor’s in Accounting.
+Baker College is also featured in our ranking of the Top 25 Most Affordable Online Bachelor’s in Accounting.

 Baker College Accreditation Details

-The Higher Learning Commission of the North Central Association of Colleges and Schools accredits Baker College to grant associate, bachelor’s, master’s, and doctoral degrees as well as undergraduate and graduate certificates.
+Baker College is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools to grant associate, bachelor’s, master’s, and doctoral degrees.
+The college also offers undergraduate and graduate certificates.

 Baker College Application Requirements

-• Submit official transcripts from all colleges and universities previously attended
+- Official transcripts from previously attended colleges and universities

 Tuition and Financial Aid